Hairun Technology

 Venture Round in 2018

 Chicky is a fast food company based in Antananarivo, Madagascar, specializing in chicken dishes.
-Founded in 2017 by Yohann Cattiau, a French entrepreneur, Chicky aims to establish itself as a prominent player in the fast food sector in the country.
-The company operates three restaurants: the first opened in June 2017 in the Behoririka district, followed by a second location in Analakely in January 2018, and a third in the Gallery Urbania by Analakely in October 2018.
-Chicky offers a variety of fried chicken dishes and other fast food options to its customers.
+Founded in 2017 by French entrepreneur Yohann Cattiau, Chicky aims to establish itself as a significant player in the local fast food sector.
+The company operates three restaurants, with its first location opening in June 2017 in the Behoririka district, followed by a second outlet in Analakely in January 2018, and a third in the Gallery Urbania in October 2018.
+Chicky offers a variety of fried chicken and other fast food options to its customers, focusing on quality and accessibility to cater to the growing demand for fast food in Madagascar.

 Nutrizaza